How do I request ADSW?

 Per OPNAVINST 1001.20C, the NOSC will assist the reservist with travel arrangements from the reservist’s home to the NOSC and from the NOSC to the NMPS or supported command.
 Reservists in receipt of ADSW orders of 30 days or more must process through the NMPS prior to reporting to the supported command.
 The NMPS will ensure reservists are screened properly, enrolled in Tricare, properly gained to active duty and the active duty pay account is properly established.

-Per Ch.7, Part G, section U7150 of the Joint Federal Travel Regulations (JFTR), reservists on ADSW orders of more than 180 days are entitled to PCS travel and transportation allowances that are payable under Ch.5 of the JFTR.
+Per Ch.5, Part A, Section 5j, Article 5282C of the Joint Travel Regulations (JTR), reservists on ADSW orders of more than 180 days are entitled to PCS travel and transportation allowances that are payable under Ch.5 of the JTR.

 Per Ch.
-7, Part G, section U7150 of the JFTR, per diem is authorized on orders for 180 days or less if the member is not local to the ADSW duty station (determination made by local Area Commander/PSD).
-Orders of 180 days or more are PCS orders.
-Per diem is paid by the supported command by providing an accounting line to PERS-4612.
+7, Part K, Article 7355F1a of the JTR, per diem is authorized on orders for 180 days or less if the member is not local to the ADSW duty station (more than 50 miles).
+Orders of 180 days or more at any one location are PCS orders.
+Per Diem is paid by the supported command by providing an accounting line to PERS-462.

 Travel and per diem (if authorized) are funded by the supported/gaining command.
-Accounting data must be provided to PERS-4612 for inclusion in the ADSW orders.
-Funding will cover the reservist’s travel from his/her home to the supported command and return home upon completion of the ADSW assignment.
+Accounting data must be provided to PERS-462 for inclusion in the ADSW orders.
+Funding will cover the Reservist’s travel from his/her Home of Record (HOR) to the supported command and return to HOR upon completion of the ADSW assignment.

-No. However, a reservist must take a 31 day break in active duty service upon completion of 5 years of continuous active duty.
+No. However, an enlisted Reservist must take a 31 day break in active duty service upon completion of 5 years of continuous active duty.
 The 31 day break in active duty service may not include a period of AT, ADT or any other active duty.

 Yes, though it is highly discouraged.
 AT/ADT orders cannot be used to cover any cost associated with ADSW orders (travel OCONUS etc.).
 Members will likely experience pay problems transitioning from ADSW to ADT/AT or ADT/AT to ADSW due to the nature of the active and reserve pay account systems.